senzing-garage/template-python/README.md

    ${SENZING_DOWNLOAD_FILE} --help
    ```

-1. For more examples of use, see [Examples of CLI](docs/examples.md#examples-of-cli).
+1. For more examples of use, see [Examples of CLI].

 ## Demonstrate using Docker